lavignes/smasm/docs/smasm.md

 `example.ssi`:
 ```
-; If the symbol EXAMPLE_INC is not yet defined in this translation unit
+; If the symbol EXAMPLE_SSI is not yet defined in this translation unit
 ; define it to the value 1.
 ; If the symbol is already defined, the assembler will ignore all tokens in
 ; the file until it finds the matching @end.